 The main final thing you need to do is "pull" the jackfruit.
 With a pair of forks - ideally strong ones! - grab each piece of jackfruit one by one with a fork, and with the second fork rake at it to make it come apart into stringy pieces.
 (Don't do this in a non-stick pan, you'll ruin it with the forks.)

-Chop the coriander roughly and mix it in to the stew just before you serve it.
+Chop the coriander roughly and mix it in to the stew (or sprinkle it over) just before you serve it.

-Serve with rice, crusty bread, slices of lime... as you like.
+Serve with rice, crusty bread, slices of lime, vegan soured cream... as you like.